Azure/azure-sdk/docs/android/implementation.md

 {% include requirement/MUST id="android-logging-exceptions" %} log thrown exceptions at the `Logger.warning` level.
 If the log level is set to `debug`, append stack trace information to the message.

-{% include requirement/MUST id="android-logging-log-and-throw" %} throw all exceptions created within the client library code through the `ClientLogger.logAndThrow()` API.
+{% include requirement/MUST id="android-logging-log-and-throw" %} throw all exceptions created within the client library code through one of the logger APIs - `ClientLogger.logThrowableAsError()`, `ClientLogger.logExceptionAsError()` or `ClientLogger.logExceptionAsWarning()`.

 For example: